ComputerScienceHouse/vote/README.md

 - **Server-side rendering**.
 That's right, this site (should) (mostly) work without JavaScript.
 - **Server Sent Events** for real-time vote results
 - **~~Limited~~ voting options**.
 It's now just as good as Google Forms, but a lot less safe!
 That's what you get when a bored college student does this in their free time
+- **Constitutional Vote Mode**.
+This is an exclusive feature to Evals.
+It ensures votes meet quorum, and then automatically close if they do.
+If they do not meet quorum, it DMs all people eligible to vote who have not.

 ## Configuration